odemolliens/devops-helper/README.md

    \*BRANCHES parameters must be a valid JSON string array

    Example:
-   - Auto detect version based on the branch name:
+   - Auto detected version from the branch name:

    Your current branch is: `branch_1/1.2.3`